people-os/what-do-you-do-template/README.md

 ## What is it?

 **TL;DR "What Do You Do?" (abbr.
-WDYD) is a tool to help share your work items with others periodically and publically.**
+WDYD) is a tool to help share your work items with others periodically and publicly.**

 🚀 Say hello to "What Do You Do?"
 (WDYD)!
 The ultimate nosey, yet handy tool that keeps everyone in the loop with your team's work! 🕵️‍♂️